tereshvti/gearman-bundle/README.md

 It will put logs in **app/logs** directory for stderr and stdout output.
 Also will create a pid file in base directory of your symfony2 project.
 Using that pid, you can easily kill the running worker.

+#### Graceful worker stop

+If you are using supervisord there is a command which can be used to stop active process.
+For instance on new deployment you might probably want to kill previous release workers, because new release might have new jobs available.
+You won't have troubles if the old workers will be running, since they do run commands as separate processes.

+To safely stop workers run:

+    php app/console supertag:gearman:stop-worker --env=prod

+In case if different worker manager is used, you can extend this command and override **doKill** method.

 ## Run Tests

 To run tests you will need to have **gearman** installed on your system.